How Much Gap Is Accepted For Study In Australia

 Accounting and Finance

-Accounting and finance may suit students with commerce, business, bookkeeping, office administration or finance-related backgrounds.
-Students considering this field can also explore accounting study pathways in Australia.
+Accounting and finance may suit students with commerce, business, bookkeeping, office administration, or finance-related backgrounds.

 Health and Community Services

-Health and community services can be relevant for students with caregiving experience, healthcare interest, volunteering, nursing background or community work.
+Health and community services may fit students with caregiving experience, healthcare interest, volunteering, nursing background, or community work.

 Hospitality and Tourism